 - Dedicated and timetabled health education time?
-Combined with PE?
-Integrated with other learning areas? - A stand-alone unit?
-Integrated with other health (and PE) contexts or as part of themed unit across the curriculum? - Part of a year-long health education (or HPE) programme, or modularised and concentrated within a term or semester?
+Combined in a programme with PE?
+Integrated or connected with other learning areas? - A stand-alone unit?
+Integrated with other health (and PE) contexts, or as part of themed unit across the curriculum? - Part of a year-long health education (or HPE) programme, or modularised and concentrated within a term or semester?